alexgolec/tda-api/docs/order-templates.rst

 ``place_order`` will fail.
 Creating an ``OrderBuilder`` defers their execution, subject to your composite order rules.

-**Note:** It appears that using these methods requires disabling Advanced Features on your account.
-It is not entirely clear why this is the case, but we've seen numerous reports of issues with OCO and trigger orders being resolved by this method.
-You can disable advanced features by calling TDAmeritrade support and requesting that they be turned off.
+**Note:** In the past, using these features required disabling Advanced Features on your account.
+Since then, it appears this requirement has been silently removed, and many users have reported being able to use composite orders without disabling these features.
+If you encounter issues with OCO or trigger orders, you may find it helpful to call TDAmeritrade support and request that Advanced Features be turned off for your account.
 If you need more help, we recommend `joining our discord <https://discord.gg/M3vjtHj>`__ to ask the community for help.

 .. autofunction:: tda.orders.common.one_cancels_other
 .. autofunction:: tda.orders.common.first_triggers_second